Countable models of weakly quasi-o-minimal theories I: Order-trivial types

 \begin{Definition} A global type $\mathfrak p\in S_x(\Mon)$ is {\em trivial over $A$} if it is non-algebraic, $A$-invariant and whenever the members of the sequence $I=(a_i\mid i\in \omega)$ are such that $(a_i,a_j)$ is a Morley sequence in $\mathfrak p$ over $A$ for all $i<j\in\omega$, then $I$ is a Morley sequence in $\mathfrak p$ over $A$. \end{Definition}

-\begin{Remark}\phantomsection \begin{enumerate}[ (a)] \item Let $T$ be stable and let $p\in S_x(A)$ be stationary and non-algebraic.
+\begin{Remark}\phantomsection \begin{enumerate}[(a),left=0em,labelsep=.7em] \item Let $T$ be stable and let $p\in S_x(A)$ be stationary and non-algebraic.
 Denote by $\mathfrak p$ the global nonforking extension of $p$.
 Then $p$ is trivial in the Baldwin-Harrington sense if and only if $\mathfrak p$ is trivial over $A$ in the sense of Definition \ref{Def_trivial_global_type}.

 \item If $T$ is a binary theory, then any non-algebraic, $A$-invariant global type is trivial over $A$.
 Examples of binary theories are: the theory of random graphs, theories of colored orders, etc.

 \item If a global type $\mathfrak p$ is trivial over $A$, then so is every finite power $\mathfrak p^n$. \end{enumerate} \end{Remark}